The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 FROM t1 a, t1 b, t1 c WHERE a.c1 = c.c1 AND b.c1 = c.c1;

-An example of the generated execution plan is as follows:
+The execution plan output is as follows:

 ===============================================================